Igl00akash/Delta-demo/README.md

 # Delta-demo
-This is a testing project of Git &amp; Github.
+This is a testing project of Git &amp; Github...